-The setting leader creates a positive ethos where staff and children feel valued and respected.
-Her sense of purpose and clear vision for improvement are having a positive impact on the progress the setting is making and are clearly focused on children's needs.
-She is well supported by other experienced staff.
+The setting proprietor and management create a positive ethos where staff and children feel valued and respected.
+Their sense of purpose and clear vision for improvement are having a positive impact on the progress the setting is making and are clearly focused on children's needs.
+They are well supported by other experienced staff.
 There is a developing culture of self-reflection and self-improvement amongst practitioners that helps to develop the good work of the setting.

-The management committee is made up of experienced adults who meet to receive information about the performance of the setting and to monitor progress.
-Relationships with children, parents/carers and the management are positive and contribute well towards a strong sense of community.
+The proprietor and management use the information about the performance of the setting to monitor progress well.
+Relationships with children, parents/carers and the community are positive and contribute well towards a strong sense of community.
 The setting has an appropriate appraisal system in place to support and improve staff.